 Nevertheless, she later went to the police to launch a FIR (first information report), but she reported that the response from the police was, “It’s a silly matter try to adjust with your husband”.
 The police refused to help her when she received threatening warnings from the perpetrator.
 Her father being the chairman cared more about his reputation and prevented her from filing a case.
 Her mother supported her and eventually with the help from few influential people in the community, she launched a FIR.
 She admits that she has no knowledge about the existing legal rights, which again reflects the failure on the part of the state to spread awareness within women in general.
 She admits, since childhood she has witnessed that women keep violence shut within the four walls of their home, due to which it becomes almost an accepted fact of life.

-Another participant from my research Momtaz Begum was living a miserable life with her children as her husband used to beat her regularly.
+Another participant from my research Ms. M was living a miserable life with her children as her husband used to beat her regularly.
 However, she never sought help from any judicial body, saying “I used to take help from my neighbours during abuse, but I didn’t go to the police or law enforcement authorities, because to be honest what I have heard from families and neighbours police isn’t helpful at all”.
-Therefore as Zaman (1999) stated, police in Bangladesh have often outright refused to file a first information report, a charge sheet or refused to conduct an investigation; especially, if the claims are related to domestic violence or the culprits belong to an influential family.
+Therefore as Zaman (1999) stated, police in Bangladesh have often outright refused to file a first information report, a charge sheet or refused to conduct an investigation; especially, if the claims are related to domestic violence or the offender belong to an influential family.
 For example – in 26th April 2021 a woman named Musarrat Jahan was found hanging from a ceiling in a residential area of Dhaka, Bangladesh.
 Later it was discovered that she was the girlfriend of the managing director of the Basundhara city group, Sayem Sobhan; one of the influential families in Bangladesh.
 Much evidence came along, for example, phone conversations and pictures.
-The victim’s family (elder sister) filed a rape and murder case against Sayem Sobhan; however, up until the present day the culprit has not been arrested and it is quite evident that this is due to the fact that he belongs to a influential family and has bribed the police.
+The victim’s family (elder sister) filed a rape and murder case against Sayem Sobhan; however, up until the present day the accused has not been arrested and it is quite evident that this is due to the fact that he belongs to a influential family and has bribed the police.

 Hence, Rahman (2019) has argued that the prominent causes of corruption within the police community are linked with lack of accountability, discretionary power and influence from powerful families.
 Therefore, in Bangladesh, the term ‘police’ is associated with terror and ferocity (Haque, 2006).
 Furthermore, Luke (1974, 2005) through the lens of Dahl’s (1957) one-dimensional view describes power as “power over decision”; for example, everyone has the right to lead a life where they can make their own choices and therefore achieve their desired outcomes.
 However, if any situation prevents people from taking a decision about their own life, that indicates they are subject to an unequal power relationship.
-Here in Sathi and Begum’s cases, the police hold the power and therefore they are using this power to discriminate against women; therefore, woman cannot access the relevant legislative body.
+Here in Ms. S and Ms.B cases, the police hold the power and therefore they are using this power to discriminate against women; therefore, woman cannot access the relevant legislative body.